cpizer/europe_gliding_waypoints/README.md

 # europe_gliding_waypoints
-This repository contains a python-script, which downloads the latest waypoint-data from the openflightmaps- and the xcSoar-Homepage.
+This repository contains a python-script, which downloads the latest waypoint-data from the openflightmaps- and the XCsoar-Homepage.

 The downloaded data is parsed into a cup-file, which can be utilized in several applications like XCsoar, an OUDIE, etc.
 By using this script and the resulting file, the user does not have to switch between multiple cup-files during flight if